 www.christmastipsforretailers.com): Customer Gift Ideas

 -On busy weekends, hire a student from the local high school band to

-come into your business to play Christmas music and
+come into your shop (if you have the space) to play Christmas music and

 get your customers in the spirit.